pvdz/preval/tests/cases/ssa/ssa_gone_wrong.md

 # ssa_gone_wrong.md

-> Tofix > ssa gone wrong
+> Ssa > Ssa gone wrong
 >
-> Looks like ssa is going off the rails here
+> There was a bug where the assignment inside the loop was not SSA'd

 ## Input